1 Salary

 # 2 Maid Levy

-The current maid levy in Singapore is $265 per month.
 If you qualify for a concessionary levy, this will be reduced to $60.
-The concessionary rate applies to families with a young child, elderly family member or person with disabilities.
+The concessionary rate applies to families who have family members as stated below.

 # 3 Working On Rest Days

 Your maid is entitled to a weekly rest day.
 This means about four days each month.

 If your maid agrees to work on her rest day, you should compensate her with at least one day’s salary, or a replacement rest day taken within the same month.
 For example, if your maid only takes two days off each month, and works on the other two off days, you should compensate her with two additional day of salary for the month.

 Assuming her salary is $600 each month, the two additional days would cost $46 ($600 divide by 26, multiple by 2).

 Estimated Cost: $46 (assuming two additional working days)

 # 4 Living Expenses

 Living expenses is one of the unseen costs that you should not ignore.